 Stefanie Reeves, CAE Executive Director – email@example.com

-Inquiries about the association should be directed to this address.
+General inquiries about the association should be directed here.

-Inquiries regarding MPA Membership or Continuing Education inquiries should be directed to this address
+MPA Membership or Continuing Education inquiries should be directed here.

-Jasmine Middleton, Project Coordinator – firstname.lastname@example.org Public Information/Media inquiries/Questions about MPA communications should be directed to this address.
+Jasmine Middleton, Project Coordinator – firstname.lastname@example.org Questions about MPA communications or media inquires should be directed here.